syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/aws.md

 The Syncfusion [HTML to PDF converter](https://www.syncfusion.com/pdf-framework/net/html-to-pdf) is a .NET library for converting webpages, SVG, MHTML, and HTML to PDF using C#.
 The result preserves all graphics, images, text, fonts, and the layout of the original HTML document or webpage.
 Using this library, you can convert HTML to PDF using C# with Blink rendering engine in AWS.

-## Setting up the AWS Toolkit for Visual Studio:
+## Setting up the AWS Toolkit for Visual Studio

 * You can create an AWS account by referring to this [link.](https://aws.amazon.com/)
 * Download and install the AWS Toolkit for Visual Studio, you can download the AWS toolkit from this [link](https://aws.amazon.com/visualstudio/).